 Adapted Softball - Julie Nelson

 Female Athlete of the Year - Alexis Foley

 CH Christensen - Eric Gebeke

 School Board recognitions

-Before the May 14 School Board meeting, the board recognized the following students for state honors:
+Before the June 11 School Board meeting, the board recognized the following students for state-level honors:

 · State Bus Safety Poster Contest winners